rafix923/freecodecamp-projects/README.md

 - Responsive Web Design Principles

-The total hours of this curriculum are 300 hours.

 Even though the total hours of this curriculum are 300 hrs, I have been spending additional hours of studies to improve the skills acquired.

-If you wish to give me some feedback to keep improving it, I would appreciate it.
+I would appreciate it if you wish to give me some feedback to keep improving my skills.

-Good Codes!
+Happy coding!